Eacred/eacrd/rpcclient/README.md

 rpcclient implements a Websocket-enabled Decred JSON-RPC client package written in [Go](https://golang.org/).
-It provides a robust and easy to use client for interfacing with a Decred RPC server that uses a ecrd compatible Decred JSON-RPC API.
+It provides a robust and easy to use client for interfacing with a Decred RPC server that uses a eacrd compatible Decred JSON-RPC API.

 ## Status